 Housing affordability issues impact all households in all income groups.
 Every household has an income at one level or another and must find housing that meets but does not exceed the requirements of the income level.
 Sometimes this relationship is called "attainability."
 Households at higher incomes have fewer housing affordability problems, largely because their incomes allow greater flexibility to access housing at, or less than, their incomes.
-In addition, there are generally more housing affordability problems partially because their ability to access housing in their target price range is limited by persons from higher ranges "buying down," and by limited numbers of units.
+In addition, there are generally more housing units available within their income ranges.
+Persons with lower incomes have more housing affordability problems partially because their ability to access housing in their target price range is limited by persons from higher ranges "buying down," and by limited numbers of units.
 In addition, the lower the income range, the less potential the household has for "buying down".